Welcome to theater without barriers.

-Similarly, audiences from these communities have limited access to theater, due to socioeconomics as well as the absence of trained ASL interpreters and audio describers at most theater venues.
-Audiences from these communities rarely see themselves or the reality of their experiences reflected onstage.
+Due to socioeconomics and the lack of accessibility at most theater venues, audiences from these communities have limited access to theater and rarely see themselves or the reality of their experiences reflected onstage.
 For audiences from mainstream society, accessible theater may be their first encounter with these people and their stories.

 A woman in a red skirt and white jacket looks down at a man in shorts and colorful shirt lying on his back at her feet.
 Behind them are two ASL interpreters dressed in black.